|

 crippled her.

 "I will be back in a moment."
-And she ran into the
+She ran into the bathing

-bathing room and reappeared with a towel.
-"Trust me,"
+room and reappeared with a towel.
+"Trust me," she said,

-she said gently, and Senta felt the lady raise her skirts, carefully
+gently, and Senta felt the lady raise her skirts, carefully place

 Then she disappeared again.